 Time to make a change

-At work, unfavorable attitudes lead to higher stress levels, and as you know already, stress impacts organisational commitment, leading to a challenging work environment.
-At this point, the need for change becomes more obvious and most organisations decide to develop psychological interventions in line with their culture.
-Same is true for disease prevention, as we would only choose to engage in lifestyle changes when feeling threatened by a physical diagnosis.
+At this point, the need for change becomes clearer, and most organizations choose to develop psychological interventions aligned with their culture.
+The same is true for disease prevention, as we only tend to engage in lifestyle changes when we feel threatened by a physical diagnosis.

 Left with no options?